Revitalization Efforts Transform Coaticook’s Commercial District: A Wind of Change Blows Through Child and Main Streets

 In 15 years at the helm of Rues Principales Coaticook, Julie Favreau has also noticed that the economic vitality is experiencing waves, and that this is not the first that she has seen pass.

 When businesses closed their doors, she says that we had to be creative to maintain services in Coaticook.
-“We went to ring the doors of businesses that could take over part of the supply.
+“We went to ring the doors of businesses that might take over part of the supply.
 The middle has rolled up its sleeves.
 Now, at Home Hardware, for example, we sell furniture and appliances.”

 Jean-Pierre Lefebvre, the owner of Place JR Lefebvre, works excessively hard to fill his commercial spaces.
 “We all approach businesses.
 We throw lines in the water, we meet promoters… it’s long-term work. »